-Torabi and Nejad categorise liabilities related to decommissioning of upstream petroleum facilities into three: pre-decommissioning liability, decommissioning liability and post-decommissioning liability.9 Residual liabilities fall in the third category, which is the post-decommissioning liability.
-Although it has been shown that both partial and complete decommissioned facilities may give rise to residual liabilities, the level of liability in a complete decommissioned facilities.10 Residual liability applies when the petroleum installations have been left in place wholly or partly.
+Torabi and Nejad categorise liabilities related to decommissioning of upstream petroleum facilities into three: pre-decommissioning liability, decommissioning liability and post-decommissioning liability.
+Residual liabilities fall in the third category, which is the post-decommissioning liability.
+Although it has been shown that both partial and complete decommissioned facilities may give rise to residual liabilities, the level of liability in a complete decommissioned facility is likely to be low compared to that of the left in situ decommissioned facilities.
+Residual liability applies when the petroleum installations have been left in place wholly or partly.